 {'country': 'Canada'}

-provide default values.
-In this example, any other programmer on your team can see that your Person
+lets you know which fields have default values.
+In this example, other programmers on your team can see that the Person

 class provides "Canada"